xaralis/django-static-sitemaps/README.rst

     Template path for sitemap index.
 Defaults to ``static_sitemaps/sitemap_index.xml``.

 ``STATICSITEMAPS_DOMAIN``
+	Same as STATICSITEMAPS_URL, for backward compatibility only.

+``STATICSITEMAPS_URL``
-	Set this to the domain from which you serve static files in case it it different from domain of your Django application.
-Defaults to current site's domain.
+	Set this to the URL from which you want to serve the sitemaps.
+Can be an URL with and without domain, e.g. http://example.com/media/sitemaps/ or /media/sitemaps/.
+	If no domain is given, the domain of the current Django site is used.
+Default is STATIC_URL.

 ``STATICSITEMAPS_LANGUAGE``
     Language code to use when generating the sitemaps.
 Defaults to ``LANGUAGE_CODE`` setting.